NTI 2953: Russia import sanctions

 Regulation 46C to 46I

-Regulation 46C defines iron and steel products as anything specified in Schedule 3B of the Russia Sanctions Regulations.
+Regulation 46C defines iron and steel products as anything specified in Schedule 3B to the Russia Sanctions Regulations.

 Regulations 46D, 46E and 46F prohibit the import, acquisition, supply and delivery of iron and steel products.
 These cover goods that are consigned from, located in or originate in Russia, as applicable under the relevant regulation.
-This means that even if the immediate place the goods were shipped from was not Russia, the prohibition may still apply.
+This means that even if the initial point from which the goods were shipped was not Russia, the prohibition may still apply.

 Regulations 46G, 46H and 46I prohibit the provision of technical assistance, financial services and funds and brokering services relating to the import, acquisition or supply and delivery of iron and steel products.